John Mills: Personal life and death

 The Wick on Richmond Hill in Richmond, Greater London, was the family home for many years.

-His first wife was the actress Aileen Raymond, They were married in 1932 and divorced in 1941.
+His first wife was the actress Aileen Raymond, They were married in 1932 and divorced in 1940.
 Raymond later became the mother of actor Ian Ogilvy.

 His second wife was the dramatist Mary Hayley Bell.
 Their marriage, on 16 January 1941, lasted for 64 years until his death in 2005.
 They were married in a rushed civil ceremony, because of the war; it was not until sixty years later that they were married in a church.
-They lived in The Wick, London, for many years.
+They lived in The Wick, Richmond, London, for many years.
 They sold the house to musician Ronnie Wood in 1971 and in 1975, moved to Hills House, Denham, Buckinghamshire.

 Mills and Bell had two daughters, Juliet, star of television's Nanny and the Professor and Hayley, a Disney child star who appeared in Pollyanna, The Parent Trap and Whistle Down the Wind.
-They had one son, Jonathan Mills, a screenwriter.
+They had one son, a screenwriter.
 In 1947, Mills appeared with his daughters in the film So Well Remembered.
 The three also appeared together decades later, on an episode of ABC's The Love Boat.
 Mills's grandson by Hayley, Crispian Mills, is a musician, best known for his work with the raga rock group Kula Shaker.

 In the years leading up to John Mills's death, he appeared on television only on special occasions, his sight having failed almost completely by 1992.
 After that, his film roles were cameos.
 He wrote an autobiography entitled Up in the Clouds, Gentlemen Please, which was published in 1980 and revised in 2001.

 Mills died on 23 April 2005 in Denham, Buckinghamshire, aged 97, following a stroke.
 Lady Mills died on 1 December 2005.
 They are buried in St Mary the Virgin Churchyard, Denham, Buckinghamshire.

 Honours

 Mills was appointed a Commander of the Order of the British Empire (CBE) in 1960.
 In 1976 he was knighted by Queen Elizabeth II.

+For his role in the film Ryan's Daughter (1970) he won a Best Supporting Actor Oscar.

 In 1999, at 91 years of age, Mills became the oldest joining member of the entertainment charitable fraternity, the Grand Order of Water Rats.

 In 2002, he received a Fellowship of the British Academy of Film and Television Arts (BAFTA), their highest award, and was named a Disney Legend by the Walt Disney Company.